mronion420/tgrabber/README.md

 # tgrabber
+⚠️
-This tool will help you to grab sites from Zone-H mirror
+This tool will help you to grab sites from Zone-H

-installation
+☣️installation ☣️

 $ apt update && apt upgrade